freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 4. Press `ENTER`.

 Important: if you want to replace the first occurence of the word, remove the `g` at the end.

+## I Want to Learn Vim!

+For total beginners, Vim comes with a built in tutorial!
+You can access it by running `vimtutor` from your terminal and this will launch an interactive tutorial on *how to get started with Vim* (takes around 15 minutes to work through).

+If you are not as confident in English, you can lanch `vimtutor` in your language of choice.
+For example `vimtutor fr` will launch the tutorial in french!

 ## Other Useful Commands
 - `gg=G` fixes the indentation of the entire file